JanosKrizsan/Amadeus/README.md

 - Change Sys Language 🟢
 - Change IP 🟢

+Additional Must Have:<br>
+- Need to update scripts in order to confirm to Winforms panels
+- Additional supplementary scripts might be required to ease the editing

 Additional:<br>
 - Force scripts to run in elevated mode 🟢
 - Notification of system language and location language 🟢